LibrePhotos/librephotos/apps/backend/README.md

 server {
     # the port your site will be served on
     listen      80;
-    # the domain name it will serve for
     server_name ownphotos-api.example.com 127.0.0.1;   # substitute by your FQDN and
 machine's IP address
     charset     utf-8;